eq4all-projects/SignBLEU/README.md

 # TODO

 There is a lot of cleaning up todo.
-I am currently in the process of re-testing (re-discovering?) all of the parameters we tested while writing the paper.
-- Improve Gram and Gram2D objects.
+- Improve documentation and quick start guide.
-- Improve gramming function (too many parameters, too slow).
-- Change API argument parsing to just use argparse for better formatting control.
+  - Bugfix NS21, PDC, and NCSLGR examples.
+  - Fix/improve API.
+- Refactor temporal and channel gram functions.
-- Make sure that channels do not contain special identifiers ("_", )
+- Make sure special characters are not hardcoded.
-- Double check that only channel glosses are getting sorted when turned into grams and that temporal glosses are left as-is.
-- Bugfix combine_hand_channels parameter for time_channel_grams
-- Bugfix `original_y_gram=False`\. `original_y_gram=True` is being calculated
-  correctly, but `original_y_gram=False` with `whitepsace=True` drops
-  some None pairings.
+- General refactoring to reduce nesting.
+- Run formatting with Black.
-- Add support for .eaf loading (need to parse flags or known formats).
+- Add support for 2D grams.
+- Add alternative weighting schemes.